 Healthy Alternative: Whole Grains or Grain-Free

 White flour is not necessary in your diet or your pet’s – choose nutritious, novel whole grains instead.
 Whole grains like quinoa, oats, or brown rice are all great alternatives.
-You can also look for foods that use legumes, sweet potato, or other high fibre nutritious veggies.
+You can also look for foods that use legumes, sweet potatoes, or other high-fibre nutritious veggies.

 3. Meat and Meat Meal